nextflow-io/training/docs/basic_training/tower.md

 #### Selecting a default compute environment

-If you have more than one **Compute Environment**, you can select which one will be used by default when launching a workflow.
+If you have more than one **Compute Environment**, you can select which one will be used by default when launching a pipeline.

 1. Navigate to your [compute environments](https://help.tower.nf/compute-envs/overview/).
 2. Choose your default environment by selecting the **Make primary** button.